87andrewh/WeirdAntiCheatIdeas/README.md

-# WeirdAntiCheatIdeas
+# Weird Anti-Cheat Ideas
-A place for collecting anit-cheat ideas that I find weird or compelling.
+A place for collecting anti-cheat ideas that I find weird or compelling.
+Hopefully I don't include anything that will come back to bite.

 ### Detection:
 - Quantifying impact of cheaters.
 Just player perception?
 If players don't notice, is ther a probelem?